ralagana/Webex-user-presence-sample/README.md

 Basic KitchenSink Sample to perform manual tests on Webex user presence.
 You can get your own presence, or someone else's presence.

 This sample uses the [Webex JS SDK internal-plugin-presence package](https://github.com/webex/webex-js-sdk/tree/master/packages/%40webex/internal-plugin-presence).
+Just add your token and initialize the SDK, then start using the functions to get user, subscribe to user events, etc.

 ## Prerequisites